sroccaserra/aoc2018/README.md

   iterations become the same?
 Look for cycles also.
 If there is a constant delta or a cycle, this becomes an easy calculation.

+### Smalltalk

+- The Collection `#select:`, `#collect:`, ... methods, and in general methods that accept a one-argument block also accept a method symbol for argument.
+  Simply because the `Symbol` class has a `#value:` method.
+Nice.
+- `OrderedCollection` makes for a good queue implementation.
+It has fast `#removeFirst` and `#add:` implementations.
+This is good for Breadth First Search like algorithms.
+Note: this is probably why there is no basic `Queue` class in the standard lib?
+There are a `SharedQueue` and `WaitfreeQueue` classes in my image though.
+- There is a `Heap` class with `#sortBlock:` and `#removeFirst` methods.
+This is nice for Dijkstra-like algorithms.
+- There are `Point`, `G2DCoordinates` and `G3DCoordinates` classes that can be used as `Dictionary` keys.
+- This makes Smalltalk a pretty good language out of the box for the Advent of Code.

 ### Haskell

 - On peut construire un graph avec une liste d'arrêtes avec `buildG` ou `graphFromEdges`